urban233/PySSA/code_rules.md

 ### Annotations of return values
-If a function/ method has a return value that will not be used, that function call needs to be wrapped inside the `void` function.
+If a function/ method has a return value that will not be used, that function call needs to be wrapped inside the `rvoid` function.
-The `void` function is the only function which gets imported as function and not as module:
+The `rvoid` function is the only function which gets imported as function and not as module:

 ```python